alan-turing-institute/rse-course/ch00python/index.md

----
-title: Introduction to Python
+# Introduction to Python
----

 * Why use scripting languages?
 * Python.
 IPython and the IPython notebook.
 * Data structures: list, dictionaries, and sets.
 * List comprehensions
 * Functions in Python
 * Modules in Python